muldjord/occurity/README.md

 |400             |0.25      |23 mm                |

 ##### Brightness calibration
 DISCLAIMER!!!
-This is only a guideline: Using a lux meter pushed up against the monitor surface, you should have a readout of about 277 lux.
+This is only a guideline: Using a lux meter pushed up against the monitor surface, you should have a readout of about 260 lux.
 Hence the need for a monitor that is capable of a high brightness level.

+##### Tested working with the following monitor
+* 24" AOC Basic-line 24B3CF2

 #### Remote controls